-Mastermix are always looking at ways of developing products to move with the times and effectively make a DJ’s life easier, and with that in mind have created a brand new product designed to keep a night moving quickly and maintain the energy on a dancefloor.
+Mastermix are always looking at ways of developing products to move with the times and effectively make a DJ’s life easier, and with that in mind designed a product to keep a night moving quickly and maintain the energy on a dancefloor.

-DJ Edits is a brand new range that takes classic tracks and engineers them to create shortened versions that deliver a tighter, punchier track for DJs to play to their audiences.
-It’s a concept that we think is perfect for the current dancefloor trends and hope you do too.
+DJ Edits consists of classic tracks re-engineered to create shortened versions that deliver a tighter, punchier track for DJs to play to their audiences.

-The component parts of the track remain…it’s the filling that we have removed!
+The component parts of the track remain…it’s the filling that has been removed!

 Take a track like Luis Fonsi – Despacito, in its original format its over 4 minutes long which means by the end of the second chorus your crowd might be looking for something different but there is no key “out” point in the track to allow the DJ to move into the next track.

 The DJ Edits version removes a verse and chorus, along with a shortened intro and outro, so you now have a song that is around 2:30 in duration but still gives you an intro and outro to flow in to the next track with as well as maintaining enough of the original song so your audience don’t notice that you are playing a much shorter version.